liveanandveo2-ux/ai-story-maker/NETLIFY_DEPLOYMENT.md

 This guide covers how to properly configure environment variables for Netlify deployment of the AI Story Maker application.

+## ⚠️ Important Security Note

+**Recent Fix**: Hardcoded backend URLs have been removed from the source code to prevent secrets from being exposed in the JavaScript bundle.
+The application now **requires** the following environment variables to be set, or the frontend will fail to connect to the backend.

+**❌ Without these environment variables set, the build will succeed but the frontend will not work!**

 ## Environment Variables Setup

 ### For Frontend (Netlify Site Settings)